corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/5 - Performance and Availability.md

 Automatically adjusts the number of EC2 instances in response to demand.
 - Can't go over the maximum capacity (you configured) during scale-out events.
 - When an EC2 instance fails the ALB Health Checks, it is marked unhealthy and will be terminated while the ASG launches a new EC2 instance.

+For each Auto Scaling Group, there's a Cooldown Period after each scaling activity.
+In this period, the ASG doesn't launch or terminate EC2 instances.
+This gives time to metrics to stabilize.
+The default value for the Cooldown Period is 300 seconds (5 minutes).

 ## CloudFront: AWS's Content Delivery Network (CDN)
 - Improves read performance, content is cached at the edge(the outer reaches of the global network).
 Improves user experience.